In 2013, tuition for full-time students at Cowley College was $2,040 a year for in-state students and $3,480 a year for out-of-state students.

-If these numbers feel scary, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students pay a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make thecost of college feel more doable until after graduation.
+If this information makes going to college sound impossible, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students owe a lot less than the sticker price after grants, scholarships, and tuition discounts are awarded.
+Plus, student loans can make theactual cost of attending college more manageable until you've finishing school and found a job.

-Cowley College is a public, state institution, which means it offers a reduced tuition rate of $2,040 for students who qualify as state residents and attend full-time.
+Cowley College is a public, state institution, which means it offers a reduced tuition rate of $3,960 for students who qualify as state residents and attend full-time.
+For students who are not considered Kansas-residents, out-of-state tuition is $4,920 a year.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Don't forget to confirm your state's requirements for in-state residency.
+Attending an insitution where you are eligible for in-state tuition can save significant money on the cost of tuition, as well as loans and interest owed.
+Don't forget to confirm your state's eligibility criteria for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements as well, depending on the state you and your parents currently live in.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements too, depending on the state you and your parents currently live in.

 Cowley College has the same tuition for international students as for those from out of state.